madfozjer/onlineshop/README.md

 5. Build with npm run build in console or using cmd, in folder where client part (normally /client folder) is located.

+6. Go to /server and run node server.js

 If you have any questions, you can contact me via email: dimatsarevskyi@proton.me or using Telegram: @madfoz.

 # Important warnings and FAQ